benzaeske/OOAD-Project2/README.md

 ## Ben Zaeske

+For this assignment I decided to translate my java code into python.

 ### Assumptions

 1. As in the first assignment, I made a few assumptions on what animals eat, and what kinds of noises they make.